mcpower/fit3088-a2/README.txt

   with a low number of rows / columns.
 - The selected satellite is highlighted in red, and its orbit is also highlighted in red.
 - The day/night texture is blended between dusk and dawn.
+This results in a strange graphical artifact on the north pole, for some reason.
 - The internal co-ordinate system is in kilometers, and gets transformed into more sensible co-ordinates using a global model matrix.
 This ensures that calculations are very straightforward, and the scale of the earth w.r.t.